Blue Jays edge playoff-bound Yankees in regular-season finale

+While the next step for the New York Yankees is a must-win playoff game, Jose Bautista's immediate future is not so certain.

-Jose Bautista singled off the wall and hit a sacrifice fly in what was probably his final game with Toronto, and the Blue Jays edged the playoff-bound New York Yankees 2-1 in their regular-season finale Sunday.
+Bautista singled off the left-field wall and hit a sacrifice fly in perhaps his final game with Toronto, and the Blue Jays edged the playoff-bound Yankees 2-1 in their regular-season finale Sunday.

+Standing at his locker afterward, Bautista slipped on his backpack and accepted goodbye hugs from teammates.
+Wearing a black cap and sunglasses, he said this one wasn't as emotional for him as Toronto's final home game last Sunday.

+"On the road, it's much different.
+Much easier to handle today," Bautista said.
+"It felt good to contribute to today's victory.
+Other than that, no different than any other game."

 Matt Holliday homered for the Yankees in a tuneup for the AL wild-card game Tuesday night at home against Minnesota.
 The winner faces AL Central champion Cleveland in a best-of-five Division Series beginning Thursday.